 What Are Vulnerabilities?

 Vulnerabilities represent the set of security concerns across a project or workspace.
-Vulnerabilities differ from issues of type Vulnerability because each vulnerability is only counted once within the context of an entire workspace, even if the same library and corresponding vulnerabilities exist across multiple projects.
-In addition, vulnerabilities cannot be ignored, which means the number of vulnerabilities could be greater than the number of issues of type Vulnerability.
+Unlike issues of type Vulnerability, SourceClear counts each vulnerability only once within the context of a workspace, even if the same library and corresponding vulnerabilities exist across multiple projects.
+Also, you cannot ignore vulnerabilities, which means the number of vulnerabilities could be greater than the number of issues of type Vulnerability.

 - From the relevant workspace, select either the Vulnerabilities tab on the left navigation menu or select the individual project with vulnerabilities you want to view details for.